 The Harvard-wide Pediatric HSR program recruits superb candidates, both pediatric generalists and subspecialists, from local training programs and from others across the country.
 Training components include an MPH through the Harvard School of Public Health Clinical Effectiveness Program, an innovative series of seminars including fellows’ works-in-progress, faculty presentations, and sessions on skill development (e.g. job seeking, grant writing).
 Our graduates have forged extraordinarily successful careers as leaders in pediatrics at HMS and institutions around the country.
-92% of graduates from the past 10 years remain in academic positions, they contribute numerous publications to the evidence each year and 84% of our AHRQ graduates have federal or foundation funding.
+92% of graduates from the past 10 years remain in academic positions, they contribute numerous publications to the evidence each year and 84% of our graduates have federal or foundation funding.

 DPM is a critical part of this program.
-Dr. Finkelstein serves as Co-Director of the overall program and Dr. Alison Galbraith is a member of the leadership team and DPM site director.
+Dr. Alison Galbraith is DPM site director, and Dr. Ann Wu is a member of the leadership team.
 All fellows, but particularly those based at DPM, have the opportunity to conduct research using DPM’s data systems and linkages with health systems.
-Fellows have published work using the data and mentorship resources of the Obesity Prevention Program, the Vaccine Safety Datalink Project, and the Center for Healthcare Research in Pediatrics.
+DPM will continue to be a focal point of the program with its committed faculty, data resources, and linkages to health systems providing care to children.

 Contact Alison Galbraith for additional information and visit Boston Children's Hospital for application instructions.